The City provides a standard two-bin system for residential properties, which includes:

 The Christmas period is an extremely busy period and it is important that residents place their bins (refuse and recycling) on the verge for collection by 6.00 am on the designated collection day.
 Bins presented late may not be collected.

-Cleanaway is the City of Mandurah's contractor for the provision of all waste management services including those in public spaces.
+Cleanaway is the City of Mandurah’s official contractor for all waste management services, including those in public spaces.

-The City has installed bins in public areas (parks, reserves, foreshores, pathways, etc.) for the disposal of rubbish.
-There are currently 850 public bins located within the City of Mandurah.
-There are also 250 dog poo bag dispensers throughout the City.
+The City has installed a network of bins throughout public areas such as parks, reserves, foreshores, and pathways, with a total of 850 public bins and 250 dog poo bag dispensers currently in place.

-Bins are only located in public areas where waste is generated and there is a need for public bin infrastructure.
+Bins are strategically located in public spaces where waste is generated and where infrastructure is needed to manage waste effectively.

 FAQs